-The Collection Fund shows an in year surplus of £14.5m (£21.9m deficit in 2020/21), this includes a surplus of £1.9m in relation to Council Tax and a £12.6m surplus in relation to Business Rates.
-This position is after taking into account payments of £0.3m (Council Tax) and receipts of £15.4m (Business Rates) relating to prior year surpluses / deficits.
-These figures have once again been heavily impacted by the pandemic, with the Government announcing further business rates reliefs for Retail, Hospitality and Nurseries due to the Pandemic after the budget was set.
-The corresponding compensation in the form of section 31 grants is held within the General fund reserves and will be used to fund the Council's share of the deficit in 2022/23.
-In addition to which, there is a significant surplus in Council Tax largely due to collection levels and housing growth during the year being higher than anticipated and also lower council tax support costs, all of which reflect the improved conditions following the vaccine rollout.
+The Collection Fund shows an in year surplus of £7.3m (£14.5m surplus in 2021/22), this includes a surplus of £0.26m in relation to Council Tax and a £7m surplus in relation to Business Rates.
+This position is after taking into account payments of £1.2m (Council Tax) and receipts of £6.4m (Business Rates) relating to prior year surpluses / deficits.
+These figures have once again been heavily impacted by the pandemic, with the Government Covid Additional Relief Fund (CARF) administered in 2022/23.
+The corresponding compensation in the form of section 31 grants is held within the earmarked reserves.
+In addition to which, there is a significant surplus in Council Tax largely due housing growth within the Borough being higher than anticipated and also lower council tax support costs.

-Overall, after taking into account the balance brought forward from 2020/21, the Collection Fund has a deficit of £0.2m, which will be recovered in 2022/23 and 2023/24, in accordance with the respective legislative requirements.
+Overall, after taking into account the balance brought forward from 2021/22, the Collection Fund has a surplus of £7.2m, which will be distributed in 2023/24 and 2024/25, in accordance with the respective legislative requirements.

-Further details are given in the Collection Fund Income and Expenditure account and notes on pages 93 onwards.
+Further details are given in the Collection Fund Income and Expenditure account and notes on pages 97 onwards.

-CAPITAL EXPENDITURE 2021/2022
+CAPITAL EXPENDITURE 2022/2023

-During 2021/2022 the Council spent £5.026m on capital projects.
+During 2022/2023 the Council spent £8.063m on capital projects.
 A breakdown of the most significant areas of spend and the sources of funds used to finance this expenditure is shown below.